Marvelanda/Final_space_fan_site/README.md

 Stack - html, css, nodejs, express, mongodb, handlebars.
 Used the following API - https://finalspaceapi.com/docs/.

-In order to check the site you can log in as mike@gmail.com with password 123456789.
+In order to check the site you can log in as mike@gmail.com with a password 123456789.
 Signing up is also working.

-After signin you will come to the main page where search characters, episodes or locations:
+After signin you will come to the main page where it is possible to search characters, episodes or locations:

 ![alt text](public/screenshots/search.png)